-- WVWC Spiritual Life Coordinator
+- Director of Religious and Spiritual Life

 - Debra Dean Murphy, Associate Professor of Religious Studies

 - WVWC Director of Counseling Services

 Timeframe for Reporting

 In order to maintain and support a community that is respectful and free from Title IX Sexual Harassment and to maximize the College's ability to respond promptly and effectively, the College urges individuals to come forward with reports of Title IX Sexual Harassment as soon as possible.
 The sooner a report is made, the more effectively it can be investigated, e.g. while witnesses are still available, memories are fresh, and documentation may still be available.
 There is, however, no time limitation for reporting Title IX Sexual Harassment.